-Long-run economic growth has a great potential to dramatically increase the standard of living.
+Long-run economic growth has excellent potential to increase the standard of living dramatically.
 If incomes per capita grow at 3% annually, they will double approximately every 25 years.
-Over the course of a century incomes will increase by a factor of 16, changing the quality of people's livelihoods to a great extent.
+In this case, throughout a century, salaries will increase by a factor of 16, changing the quality of people's livelihoods to a great extent.

-In this course we will study which factors can contribute to such large income growth and the associated improvements in the standard of living.
+In this course, we will study which factors can contribute to such considerable income growth and the associated improvements in the standard of living.
 We will also analyze which factors tend to stand in the way of such enormous growth potential.
-As some economies grow fast and others lag behind, a number of concerns related to societal development can emerge, such as large incentives to migrate from one country to another.
+As some economies grow fast and others lag, several concerns related to societal development can emerge, such as substantial incentives to migrate from one country to another.
 Among other topics highly relevant to development, we will study the impact of migration on the receiving and the sending countries.

 Week 2 - International Management

 In the context of globalization, economic and business activity are becoming increasingly internationalized.
 For many multinational enterprises and managers who are internationally active, it is a big challenge to handle with the problems caused by the unfamiliar values and practices in international business.

 This module emphasizes the cultural issues in the business world.
 This module consists of a basic understanding of culture, theoretical models for comparison of cultural differences, awareness of cultural specific problems in international economic cooperations through short and long cases.
 The information provided in the course will help the students understand the complexity of the globalized business world.
 It is also relevant to understand the cultural and social systems as well as their differences which can cause confusion, misunderstanding and even conflicts.